KevinVuongly/programmeerproject/REPORT.md

 ### Files and functions
 ##### main.js
 In this file, all the visualizations ultimately happen.
 Here is where all the visualizations are called for.
-The functions that this file calls for are listed on other .js files which are listed below.
+A general __ready__ function is used to call the visualizations.
+By using d3.queue(), the datasets get loaded in and through d3 all visualizations are appended to the body.
+Majority of interactivity are listed in functions.
+These functions are listed on other javascript files which are listed below.
 THe functions __updateData__, which obviously updates the data formatting, and __updateRadarValues__, which updates the values needed for the radar chart, in the main file.
 Both functions will be called for when the user picks a year out through the slider.